Race, Gender, and Sexuality Studies Major - Bachelor of Science (BS)

 4. One additional course in humanities or fine arts or complete a global cultures and languages course 102 level or higher.

-In addition to all other College of Arts, Social Sciences, and Humanities core requirements, all students in CASSH must complete a second major, minor, or program option by satisfying one of the following:
+In addition to all other College of Arts, Social Sciences, and Humanities core requirements, all students in CASSH must complete a second major, minor, or individualized option by satisfying one of the following:

-1. Complete a minor (or second major) outside of the student's major program, consisting of at least 18 credits; or
+1. Complete a minor (or two certificates with at least 12 combined credits at the 300/400 level or a second major) outside of the student's major program, consisting of at least 18 credits; or

 2. Complete an emphasis, program or concentration of at least 18 credits outside the student's major program.
 General education courses may apply provided they are not being used to fulfill minimum general education requirements; or

-3. Complete 18 credits in two or more departments or programs (at least 12 credits earned at the 300/400 level).
-These courses must be outside the student's major department and can be from any college.
-General education courses may apply provided they are not being used to fulfill minimum general education requirements.
+1. 100 level or higher courses outside the major (general education courses may apply provided they are not being used to fulfill minimum general education requirements); or

 Baccalaureate degree requirements